A Fitness Education Expert's List of What You Need to Consider When Becoming a Fitness Instructor (2026 UPDATE)

-When embarking on a career journey as a fitness instructor there are numerous considerations one must take into account to make sure they have the best chance of success.
+When embarking on a career journey as a fitness instructor there are numerous considerations one must consider to make sure they have the best chance of success.
+Like any career in fitness, it can be incredibly rewarding, but it is very important to now what you’re signing up for before you take the plunge!

 Personal Attributes to be a Fitness Instructor

-First of all, a fitness instructor job requires certain personal attributes such as an outgoing, friendly personality, a willingness to help, and a passion for helping others.
-It involves a great deal of patience, responsibility and care to make sure that people are exercising safely and effectively.
+Before we discuss any qualifications or anything, the first thing to consider is you!
+A fitness instructor job requires certain personal attributes such as an outgoing, friendly personality, a willingness to help, and a passion for helping others, if clients enjoy being around you they are much more likely to stick with you for their fitness journey.
+Some days you will be helping complete beginners who have never been in a gym before so, it involves a great deal of patience, responsibility and care to make sure that people are exercising safely and effectively.
 So, there are lots of personal attributes which are very important for a fitness instructor role.

 Fitness Instructor Qualifications